BOYZ N THE HOOD — CLASSIC FILM PICK

 This is a film of substance, style, and meaning.

 Ten-year-old Tré's parents Reva (Angela Bassett) and Furious Styles (Laurence Fishburne) are divorced.
 Breaking a signed agreement with his mother regarding his behavior at school sends Tré (Gooding Jr.) to live with his father in South Central's Crenshaw neighborhood.

 Determined for Tré to rise above the dead-end fate of most of his similarly aged neighbors, Furious instills specific lessons about how Tré should conduct himself as a young man.
 Furious instructs Tré to stay out of the Army.
 He tells his son not to respect anyone who doesn't respect him.
 Notably, Tré is the only young male character in the story with a concerned father raising him.

 If “Boyz N The Hood” dips into a preaching tone of instructional polemic, it comes from a place of well-considered anxiety.
 On the brink of entering college, Tré is preoccupied with establishing a romantic life with his girlfriend Brandi (Nia Long).
 He spends most of his time with Ricky, his athletic longtime best friend.
 Already a father, Ricky has blossomed into a star high school football player with a shot at a USC college scholarship if he can score above a 700 on his upcoming SAT exam.

-Shootings are a nightly occurrence in South Central.
-Search lights from police helicopters shine through the windows of kids doing homework.
-American media outlets cover wars in other countries, but turn a blind eye to the siege of violence on its own streets.
-The filmmaker sets the film's editorial parameter before the first scene rolls.
-"One out of every twenty-one Black American males will be murdered in their lifetime.
-Most will die at the hands of another Black male."
+Shootings are a nightly occurrence in Tré’s dangerous South Central neighborhood.
+Police helicopter searchlights shine through the windows of kids doing their homework.
+American media outlets cover wars in other countries, but turn a blind eye to the siege of violence on its own Southern California streets.
+This is no place to live.